 I am loving my lunch today.
 A bottle of Cherry Chia kombucha and these cute little Bacon Tuna Boats.
 My favorite element is the use of avocado in place of mayonnaise as a binder for the tuna salad.
 The creamy, mild flavor brings the salad together perfectly with that nutritious boost we love about avocados.
-Light, fast and fresh!
+Who doesn’t love a healthy tuna salad recipe?
+This one is light, fast and fresh!

 1/2 cup cooked, chopped bacon